HiCarC/ETH_GDP/README.md

 Contributions are welcome!
 This project aims to advance the understanding of blockchain economies through better metrics and visualizations.

-## Academic Background

-This project is developed in collaboration with the Cambridge Centre for Alternative Finance (CCAF), contributing to the academic research on blockchain economic metrics.

 ## Author

 Developed with ❤️ by Carles Cerqueda

-## License

-MIT License